BenjaminSiskoo/nSide/README.txt

 Famicom:
   *Saving a state while the Zapper or Beam Gun is connected will cause the emulator to hang.
 If the cursor was captured, it can be hard to rescue.
-  *The VS. Zapper with its own separate protocol is badly supported (timing of light sensor is not well understood).
-VS. Duck Hunt cannot be played because the menu will not recognize light in the VS. Zapper.

 Super Famicom:
   *The SA-1 has no bus conflict emulation.
 Adding bus conflict emulation will